Vincenzo Amendola

 Vincenzo "Enzo" Amendola (born 22 December 1973) is an Italian politician of the Democratic Party (PD).
-On 5 September 2019, Amendola was appointed Minister of European Affairs in the Conte II Cabinet.
+On 5 September 2019, Amendola was appointed Minister for European Affairs in the Conte II Cabinet.

 Early life and career

 Amendola was born in Naples in 1973.
 During the 1990s Amendola joined the Left Youth (SG), the youth wing of the Democrats of the Left (DS), the main social democratic party in Italy.
 In 1998, he was appointed SG's responsible for foreign affairs as well as vice president of the International Union of Socialist Youth (IUSY), of which he was elected secretary general in 2001.

 Political career

 In 2006, Amendola was appointed in the national secretariat of the Democrats of the Left, and in November 2006, he was elected regional secretary of DS for Campania.
 Together with the majority of DS members, in 2007 Amendola joined the Democratic Party (PD), the new centre-left party, born from the union between DS and The Daisy.
 In October 2009 he won the primary election to become regional secretary of the PD for Campania, a position that he held until 2014.

 In the 2013 general election Amendola was elected to the Chamber of Deputies for the Campania constituency.
 As a deputy, he was appointed in the Foreign Affairs Commission, where he was elected leader of the PD's group.

 In June 2013, PD's acting secretary, Guglielmo Epifani, appointed Amendola in the national secretariat, as coordinator of regional secretaries.
 In December 2013, Matteo Renzi became the new party's leader and Amendola was not confirmed in the secretariat; however, after only few months, many members of Renzi's board was appointed ministers in his newly formed government, thus Amendola was re-appointed in the secretariat as responsible for Foreign and European Affairs in September 2014.
 He was also responsible for relations with the Party of European Socialists.

 On 29 January 2016, Amendola was appointed undersecretary to the Ministry of Foreign Affairs in Renzi's cabinet, a position that he held until 1 June 2018, serving under the premiership of Paolo Gentiloni too.
 In both governments, he had been responsible for Italians abroad and for environmental and energy policies.
 During his term he often accompanied the President of the Republic, Sergio Mattarella, on international state visits.

 The 2018 general election resulted in a historic defeat for the PD and Amendola, who ran for the Senate of the Republic, did not succeed in being elected.

 On 15 June 2019, the new party's leader, Nicola Zingaretti, appointed Amendola party's responsible for Foreign Affairs.